VaggosBt/World-Time-App-Flutter/README.md

 # World Time App

-A Flutter project for the creation of a simple World Time App with Dart.
+A Flutter project for the creation of a World Time App with Dart.

 ## Getting Started